 We may also process confidential data about you including bank account information and property access codes.

 Automated Decision Making and Profiling

-There are some occasions where our computer systems are set up to use pre-programmed criteria to make automated decisions about you, for example determining your position on a housing waiting list, eligibility for a mutual exchange or assessing your affordability and/or eligibility for the purchase of a shared ownership home,.
-You have a right to challenge the validity of any decisions made in this way.
-You may also ask us not to process your information in this way.
+There are some occasions where our computer systems are set up to use pre-programmed criteria to make automated decisions about you, for example determining your position on a housing waiting list, eligibility for a mutual exchange or assessing your affordability and/or eligibility for the purchase of a shared ownership home.
+Where there is no human intervention (no staff involvement in the decision process) and this has a legal or significant effect on you, you have a right to challenge the validity of any decisions made in this way and / or to ask us not to process your information in this way.
 Please contact us for more detailed information or to find out if you meet the criteria to opt out.

-We will apply additional security and confidentiality measures when processing your sensitive personal information.
+We will apply additional security and confidentiality measures when processing your special category data.

 Where you provide consent for us to process sensitive personal information, you have the right to withdraw this consent at any time.

 There may be times where we will not need your consent to process (including sharing) this type of data.
 This will apply where we are permitted or required to do so by law, for example under Health and Safety Legislation or where processing of this data is necessary in order for us to carry out our obligations under Social Protection Law.

 We will apply appropriate technical and organisational measures to ensure your personal information is secure.
 For example, we have systems in place to ensure that access to personal information is restricted to authorised individuals on a strictly need-to-know basis.

 When we need to share personal data with our contractors, third party suppliers and business partners, our relationships are governed by our contracts with them which include strict data sharing and confidentiality protocols.